Welcome back to the Advent Of Radare!

 special characters and do not evaluate them.
 This hint calls a command

-interally using the r_core_cmd_call
+interally using the r_core_cmd_call api instead of

 Calling commands is faster and safer, because it won’t permit command execution and skipping all the command syntax parsing will reduce the time needed to load the script, for some cases this is really noticeable.

-Flags are defined using the f
+Flags are defined using the f command, which names

 memory locations for peripherals and registers: